Insight: Ethnic, economic interests entangle Rwanda in Congo

 Regional efforts to tackle the crisis have for now led to a pause in fighting but provided no lasting solution.

-A summit in Uganda's capital Kampala earlier this month discussed a "neutral force" that would eliminate Congo's eastern rebels, but failed to secure clear agreement.
+A summit in Uganda's capital Kampala in August discussed a "neutral force" that would eliminate Congo's eastern rebels, but failed to secure clear agreement.

 It was not established who would be part of such a force, raising raw memories of the late 1990s, when armies of nine neighboring nations were sucked into fighting in Congo.